Governing Together: Toward Infrastructure for Community-Run Social Media: Discussion

 \subsubsection{Polycentricity: The Capacity for Overlapping, Nuanced Relationships}

-\begin{itemize} \item[\ding{43}] Workshops noted that communities would benefit from getting information from one another and possibly sharing their moderation work.
-However, communities don't trust all other communities equally, nor want to exchange information with everyone.
-A lack of infrastructure to coordinate with trusted others undermines their potential to share the burden of community governance. \end{itemize}
+\begin{itemize} \item[\ding{43}] Workshops noted that communities would benefit by getting information from one another and possibly sharing their moderation work.
+However, communities neither trust nor want to exchange information with each other equally.
+A lack of infrastructure to coordinate with trusted others undermines the potential to share the burden of community governance. \end{itemize}

 Communities create or join trust bubbles: sets of communities that they indicate a level of trust in, even if they are not all federated.
 In Figure \ref{fig:lifeworld}, trust bubbles are represented by shaded blobs encompassing communities.
-Participants imagined that trust bubbles would help communities gather information about governance practices and issues efficiently and strategically.
-For example, communities could automatically share logs of their governance activity that is aggregated and shared in the ``Issue Bulletin'' for the trust bubble.
+Participants imagined that trust bubbles would help communities gather information about governance practices and issues.
+For example, communities could automatically share logs of their governance activity that are aggregated in the ``Issue Bulletin'' for the trust bubble.
 Crucially, the bulletin is not a global repository; each trust bubble can instantiate its own Bulletin, and communities might navigate multiple Bulletins according to the various trust bubbles they are in.
-How each Bulletin processes and displays information differs based on the trust bubble's trust levels (the ``ladder of engagement''), which can vary over time.
+How each Bulletin processes and displays information differs based on the trust bubble's trust levels, which can vary over time.
 As with the modular system for community governance labels, trust bubbles have a modular set of choices for how to share information as well as engage in discussion.
-Trust bubbles might set processes to edit these choices as needed using existing tools such as {\em PolicyKit} by \citet{zhang_policykitbuilding_2020}.
+Trust bubbles might set processes to edit these choices using existing tools such as {\em PolicyKit} by \citet{zhang_policykitbuilding_2020}.